 Diego Matheuz is a graduate of the internationally known Venezuelan Sistema, and is already widely known as one of the most promising talents from the Americas.
 Diego held the title of Principal Conductor of Teatro la Fenice from September 2011 to 2015, and continues to return regularly.
 From 2013 to 2016 Diego was also Principal Guest Conductor of Melbourne Symphony Orchestra.
+Last season he conducted the Konzerthausorchester Berlin at the ECHO Klassik Awards, broadcast live on ZDF TV.

 From The Green Room